Fix Error HelpWindows error code repair guides

 Windows Update problems often appear in clusters.
 These related update and servicing guides may help you troubleshoot the next issue faster.

-If another process is locking update files, restarting services and resetting the update cache often clears 0x80070020.
+If another program is locking files Windows Update needs, restarting update services and resetting the update cache is the safest next step.
+This often clears stuck file handles and lets the update process start fresh.

-Run these commands one at a time (Command Prompt as Admin):
+Run these commands one at a time in Command Prompt as Administrator:

-Reset Update Components (Unlock Common File Locks) cmd
+Reset Windows Update Components and Clear File Locks cmd

 net stop wuauserv